 Xero Alternatives Under £10/Month: 8 Options for UK Limited Companies (2026)

 Xero keeps raising prices.
-Here are 8 affordable alternatives for UK Ltd company directors, from free to £9/month, all MTD-compatible.
+Here are 8 alternatives for UK Ltd company directors, from free up to £20/month, all MTD-compatible.

 Quick Answer

-If Xero's price increases have you looking for alternatives, FreeAgent (free via NatWest), Sage (£16/month), Pandle (£5/month), and QuickFile (free tier) all handle UK VAT and MTD.
-For AI-native bookkeeping, AccountsOS is free during Early Access then £9/month.
+If Xero's price increases have you looking for alternatives, FreeAgent (free via NatWest), Sage (£16/month), Pandle (£5/month), and QuickFile (free tier) all handle UK VAT and MTD under £10/month.
+For an AI-native UK accounting platform where Finn, your AI accountant, actually does the bookkeeping work — covering VAT/MTD, Companies House, invoicing, expenses, and deadlines — AccountsOS costs £20/month after a 14-day free trial (no card required to start).

 Why Everyone Is Searching for Xero Alternatives Right Now